 The surgery also involves manipulation of the muscle that contracts the area between the eyebrows producing the vertical wrinkles of the forehead, the corrugator supercilii, which is also known as the “frowning” muscle.

 At the end of the procedure, the skin of the forehead is lifted, and excess skin is trimmed away, while making sure that the eyebrows are placed in the correct position and will not droop into the eye sockets.
 This surgery is often performed in women, who contact the plastic surgeon when they start to notice a lot of wrinkles around the eyes, eyebrow drooping and their eyes looking smaller.

-Forehead lifts is the best way to get rid of forehead wrinkles, between the eyebrows and around the temples, and it makes the eyes appear larger, often preventing the need for upper eyelid surgery, repositions the eyebrows in their correct position and significantly enhances the overall appearance of the upper face.
+Forehead lifts are the best way to get rid of forehead wrinkles, between the eyebrows and around the temples, and make the eyes appear larger, often preventing the need for upper eyelid surgery, repositions the eyebrows in their correct position and significantly enhances the overall appearance of the upper face.
 Slight swelling, especially around the eyelids, is common after this surgery, and recovery usually takes a few days.

 The sutures are removed about 8 – 10 days after the surgery.